 Teaching in the Department of Politics and International Studies combines an introduction to the discipline of politics as a comparative exercise together with awareness that comparisons must always respect the individuality of each country and population.
 This awareness is complemented by the work carried out in other departments of SOAS.
 A Politics degree at SOAS therefore gives our students a better opportunity than most to understand global politics since our courses cover the politics of three quarters of the globe.
 BA Politics may be taken as a single subject or two-subject degree.
 A sampling of the modules we offer include Government and Politics of Asia, of China, of the Middle East, and of Africa, International Politics, Islam and Democracy, Politics of Development, Globalization and Global Governance, and Politics of Culture.

 Degree programmes at SOAS - including this one - can include language courses in more than forty African and Asian languages.
 It is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.

 Or any other 30 credits available for first year UG students in another department of SOAS - an 'open option'

 120 credits required: 60 from A, 30 to 60 from B and up to 30 from C

 A. 60 of the following DISCIPLINARY credits:

-B. ONE to TWO of the following REGIONAL units:
+B. 30 to 60 of the following REGIONAL credits:

 C. Any other 30 credits available for second year UG students in another department of SOAS - an 'open option'

 Or 30 credits from the following:

-A. ONE to THREE of the following DISCIPLINARY or REGIONAL units:
+A. 30 to 90 of the following DISCIPLINARY or REGIONAL credits:

-B. ONE to TWO of the following remaining options:
+B. 30 to 60 of the following remaining credits: